Quantum Electrometer for Time-Resolved Material Science at the Atomic Lattice Scale: Introduction

 Free charge carriers such as electrons are essential components of our modern-day world.
 They facilitate devices such as smartphones and computers.
 Uncontrolled or undesired charges, on the other hand, can cause damage and reduce the performance of such devices.
 Prominent examples are gate-oxide breakdown in flash memory \cite{kaczer_impact_2002} and charge-noise on the nanoscopic level \cite{stacey_evidence_2019, Rehman2022}.
 The detection and quantification of desired and undesired charge carriers with electrometers \cite{Defo2023PRB,Mittiga2018PRL} holds significant technological importance on the nanoscale.

-Despite significant progress \cite{Vamivakas2011,dolde2011,dolde2014,Chen2016,Iwasaki2017ACS,Mittiga2018PRL,broadway2018,li_2020,barson_nanoscale_2021,Qiu2022npj}, electrometers have to date been unable to provide time-resolved access to elementary charges with subnanometer resolution.
-The precise localization and temporal analysis of charges at atomic lattice scales, however, is becoming increasingly important.
+Despite significant progress \cite{Vamivakas2011,dolde2011,dolde2014,Chen2016,Iwasaki2017ACS,Mittiga2018PRL,broadway2018,li_2020,barson_nanoscale_2021,Qiu2022npj, delord_correlated_2024-1, Ji2024}, electrometers have to date been unable to provide time-resolved access to elementary charges with subnanometer resolution.
+Precicely resolving charges and performing temporal analysis at atomic lattice scales, however, is becoming increasingly important.
 For example, the investigation of 2D ferroelectric systems would greatly benefit from the use of a highly sensitive electrometer, which could provide critical insights into the unresolved foundational aspects of their physical characteristics \cite{song_reply_2023}.
 Furthermore, as silicon transistors reduce to sizes of a few nanometers they become more susceptible to charge-induced noise \cite{uren1985, Stampfer2020phd}.

 Particularly, quantum technology applications face challenges: in ion based quantum computers localized electronic states are suspected to cause decoherence due to motional heating \cite{hite2013}; superconducting qubits suffer from defect-induced charge-noise \cite{faoro2006,reshef2021}; in atom-like spin qubits in wide-bandgap semiconductors, charge-noise leads to optical and spin decoherence \cite{Mittiga2018PRL,barson_nanoscale_2021,Morioka2020NatComm,White2021Opt,Vajner2022AQT}, significantly limiting the development of quantum networking and sensing \cite{OrphalKobin2023PRX,Pompili2021Sci}.